 Europe circa 500 CE

 By 500 CE, power was distributed in North Africa and Western Europe among the Franks, Visigoths, Ostrogoths and Vandals.
-From Constantinople a so-called Roman emperor ruled the eastern half of what remained of the ancient Roman Empire, to be known also as the Byzantine Empire.
-This empire included Greece, Asia Minor, Syria, Palestine and Egypt, which were tied together by trade.
-Constantinople also traded to the coasts of Gaul, Spain, Africa, India and China, and it was a prosperous city which drew diplomats, merchants, sailors and other travelers from many parts of the globe.
-It was a city populated by Greeks, Armenians, Syrians, a few Arabs and others.
+In Constantinople an emperor ruled what had been the eastern half of Roman Empire – which historians would eventually call the Byzantine Empire.
+This included Greece, Asia Minor, Syria, Palestine and Egypt, which were tied together by trade.
+The city of Constantinople traded also to the coasts of Gaul, Spain, Africa, India and China.
+It was a prosperous city which drew diplomats, merchants, sailors and other travelers from many parts of the globe.
+It was populated by Greeks, Armenians, Syrians, a few Arabs and others.
 Constantinople's soldiers were largely German and some were Huns.
 By the 500s most of Constantinople spoke Greek, with Latin being used only for religious, formal and official occasions.
-And people of the city were united by their common Roman citizenship and their Christian faith.
+People of the city were united by their common Roman citizenship and their Christian faith.

-The emperor Justinian (527-65), saw himself as the rightful heir of a rule handed down from as far back as Augustus Caesar, a rule he claimed was created by God.
+The emperor Justinian, who ruled from the year 527, saw himself as the rightful heir of a rule handed down from as far back as Augustus Caesar, a rule he claimed was created by God.
 God, he said, had displayed his love by bestowing two gifts: the priesthood and the imperial dignity.
-Faithful subjects viwed the emperor at Constantinople as God's vicar on earth and ruler by divine right.
+Faithful subjects viewed the emperor at Constantinople as God's vicar on earth and ruler by divine right.
 The emperor's Germanic subjects seem to have been most impressed, viewing the emperor as almost a god in his own right.

 As a Christian city, Constantinople had many churches, monasteries and convents.
 It had free hospitals for the sick staffed by monks and nuns.
-There were alms houses for the needy and the old – free accommodation for the homeless.
+There were alms houses for the needy and the old, and free accommodation for the homeless.
 The city subsidized orphanages.
 And in times of increased need rationing was often introduced to help the poor.